-- QFES considers a street hydrant is an external (feed) fire hydrant.
+- " QFES considers a street hydrant is an external (feed) fire hydrant.
 When used in the design, consideration should be given to location to enable safe fire brigade access and hose laying.
-They should be clear of all possible obstructions. - When measuring the length of laid hose from a fire truck, the truck and street hydrant shall, for calculation purposes, not be located closer than 10m to the building it is protecting.
-The intent is to provide access to the fire hydrant under radiant heat from the fire and give a degree of protection in the event of structural collapse due to fire. - Street hydrant locations must be identified.
+They should be clear of all possible obstructions. - When measuring the length of laid hose from a fire truck, the truck and street hydrant shall, for calculation purposes, not be located closer than 10 metres to the building it is protecting.
+The intent is to provide access to the fire hydrant under radiant heat from the fire and give a degree of protection in the event of structural collapse due to fire. - " Street hydrant locations must be identified.
 Some local councils use a blue cats eye or signage typically on a yellow or white post with a small HR or HP sign mounted on the post.
-Some may also paint the hydrant lid and surround yellow for ease of identification.
-The cover of the hydrant pit mostly is identified by a HP forged into the lid. - A street hydrant must be located no less than 10m from any high voltage main electrical distribution equipment such as transformers and distribution boards and from liquefied petroleum gas and other combustible storage. - Total hose coverage must be achieved within a distance of 20m from the street hydrant to the fire brigade truck then 60m from the fire truck to a point 1m into the most disadvantaged room served.
-A 10m hose stream can then be added for coverage in that room.

-Note: Hose streams cannot bend around walls.

-• When calculating distance, the hose length must be on the ground measured along the normal path of travel and to the outer perimeter in stairs.
+Some may also

+- paint the hydrant lid and surround yellow for ease of identification.
+The cover of the hydrant pit is identified by a HP forged into the lid. - " A street hydrant must be located no less than 10 metres from any high voltage main electrical distribution equipment such as transformers and distribution boards and from liquefied petroleum gas and other combustible storage. - " Total hose coverage must be achieved within a distance of 20 metres from the street hydrant to the fire brigade truck, then 60 metres from the fire truck to a point one metre into the most disadvantaged room served.
+A 10 metre hose stream can then be added for coverage in that room.
+Note: Hose streams cannot bend around walls. - " When calculating distance, the hose length must be on the ground measured along the normal path of travel and to the outer perimeter in stairs.

-Provisions for hard stand for fire trucks
+Provisions for hardstand for fire trucks

-- Hard stand is required to ensure the fire truck does not become immobilised due to water leakage during firefighting operations. - The street should provide hard stand however in some circumstances the hydrant may not be located on or near the street and hard stand must be provided.
+- " Hardstand is required to ensure the fire truck does not become immobilised due to water leakage during firefighting operations. - " The street should provide hardstand however in some circumstances the hydrant may not be located on or near the street and hardstand must be provided.